meisty/meisty.github.io/_posts/2022-02-22-HTBGoodGames.md

 title: Hack the Box GoodGames
 ---

-## A walkthrough of the retired easy box from Hack the Box, GoodGames.
+## A writeup of the retired easy box from Hack the Box, GoodGames.

 First things first, lets see what ports are open by running an nmap scan.